‘G SHOCK’ - Mercedes-Benz G-Class Range Independent New Review (Ref:1068/8690)

 Cost of Ownership

-Given that the G-Class tends to be purchased by individuals of rather hefty net worth, the day to day running costs aren't hugely relevant to the buying decision.
+Given that the G-Class tends to be purchased by individuals of rather hefty net worth, the day-to-day running costs aren't hugely relevant to the buying decision.
 That said, Mercedes is a company that likes to measure itself by some tough criteria and inefficiency is seen in company circles as an example of engineering laziness.
 It's not something that looks good on the corporate account.
-To that end, Mercedes has worked at improving the efficiency of the G-Class range across the board but even so, the monster G 63 AMG model only manages 17.2mpg on the combined cycle.
-Emissions are no better, with this MK2 model G 63's 373g/km showing; Al Gore won't be tooling about in one of these.
-The G400d fares a little better but maybe not by as much as you'd imagine - 26.4mpg and 281g/km.
-Most rivals do better.
-But can any of them get you where a G-Class will go?
-We rather doubt it.
+To that end, Mercedes has worked at improving the efficiency of the G-Class range across the board but even so, the monster G 63 AMG model only manages 14.8mpg on the combined cycle (worse than the previous version despite the mild hybrid tech).
+Emissions are no better, with this MK2 model G 63's 338g/km showing; yes, that's 35g/km better than before but Al Gore still won't be tooling about in one of these.

 Summary

 Judging the Mercedes-Benz G-Class by the usual criteria just doesn't work.
 The normal rules resolutely don't apply.
 It's an oddity but a rather wonderful one and long may it continue.
-This second generation re-design offers proof that the G-Class has moved with the times, whilst maintaining its essential character.
+This second generation electrified update offers proof that the G-Class has moved with the times, whilst maintaining its essential character.
 It's unashamedly expensive and when you examine the actual prices these cars leave dealers for, it's hard to justify.
 Best not to even try.

 • Performance